TheSilvered/nest/docs/c_abi/c_abi-format.md

 `%([+- 0'#]*(\d+|\*)?(.(\d+|\*))?(h|hh|l|ll|z|j|t)?[diufFgGeExXopcs]|%)`

 !!!note
-    This regex is not meant as a definitive specification; if it matches the placeholder used, it can still be considered invalid.
+    This regex is not meant as a definitive specification; if the placeholder matches this regex, it can still be considered invalid.

 **Flags field**: